Katherine Brandon, EdD

 College of Education

-Professor Brandon teaches foundations and ethics in education.
+Professor Brandon teaches Media and Technology for Teachers and Science Methods for both Early Childhood and Elementary Teachers.
 Among her research interests are philosophical orientations, decision-making, and school administration.
 Additionally, Professor Brandon is experienced in curriculum development, standards-based education, instructional supervision and assessment.

 She helped design, develop and implement course support systems for students and instructors when they’re using WebCT.
 Before serving Concordia University Chicago, Professor Brandon worked as a middle school teacher at various Lutheran Church Missouri Synod schools, served as a lecturer in technology integration for education at Eastern Michigan University and was a professor and director of the off-site instruction for the graduate degree program at Concordia University Ann Arbor.
 She has been a member of Concordia’s faculty since 2009.